November 21, 2024

 8. Add the pickled ginger to the rice and stir gently to combine.

-See also How to make wild rice with dried fruits
+See also How to prepare wild rice with dried cranberries and almonds

 Once the sushi rice with pickled ginger is ready, it can be used to make a variety of sushi rolls.
 Some popular options include California rolls, spicy tuna rolls, and salmon avocado rolls.
 To make a California roll, place a sheet of nori on a sushi mat, spread the sushi rice evenly over the nori, add crab meat, avocado, and cucumber, and roll tightly.
 Slice the roll into bite-sized pieces and serve with soy sauce and wasabi.
 Enjoy!